Joe Corrigan: Coaching career

 After retiring from football, Joe Corrigan was the Goalkeeping Coach at Liverpool from 1994 until the arrival of Rafael Benítez in 2004.
 On 21 September 2004, Corrigan joined the coaching team at Chester City but moved to become goalkeeping coach at Stockport County on 5 October 2004.
 In February 2005, Corrigan joined West Bromwich Albion.
 Joe Corrigan retired at the end of the 2008–09 season.

 In February 2011 Corrigan came out of retirement to join Hull City as goalkeeping coach, replacing Mark Prudhoe, who had been criticised by some Hull supporters for his coaching methods.
 Corrigan left his coaching role at Hull City in August 2011 after being involved in an unspecified incident with Jimmy Bullard on a pre season trip to Slovenia, the latter being sacked as a result.

+International career

+Born in England, Corrigan is of Irish descent.
+He played for the England national team 9 times between 1976 and 1982.

+Personal life

+Corrigan was appointed a Member of the Order of the British Empire (MBE) in 2025 New Year Honours for services to Charitable Fundraising.